iv97n/Large-Scale-Distributed-Systems/README-Lab2.md

 	```
     _Running time:_ 1 minute, 02 seconds
 - ### 3.
 Most popular bi-grams in a given language
-	The _com.edu.TwitterLanguageFilterApp_ main method leverages the Spark framework to perform a set of filtering, counting, and sorting distributed transformations on an input file.
+	The _spark.BiGramsApp_ main method leverages the Spark framework to perform a set of filtering, counting, and sorting distributed transformations on an input file.
 The results are eventually saved back to the disk.
 Simmilarly to the _TwitterLanguageFilterApp_, we use RDDs to distribute the computations among multiple nodes in a cluster.
 The transformations implied are the following:
-	- _Json-to-SimplifiedTweet map:_ Maps each entry from the online .json format to a Optional\<SimplifiedTweet\> instance.
+	- _Json-to-ExtendedSimplifiedTweet map:_ Maps each entry from the online .json format to a Optional\<ExtendedSimplifiedTweet\> instance.
-	- _Validity, language, and originality filtering:_ Filters the RDD so the new one only contains non-empty Optional\<SimplifiedTweet\> instances.
+	- _Validity, language, and originality filtering:_ Filters the RDD so the new one only contains non-empty Optional\<ExtendedSimplifiedTweet\> instances.
 Additionally, only original tweets of the specified language are selected.
-	- _SimplifiedTweet-to-text_ map:  Maps each entry from an Optional\<SimplifiedTweet\> instance to a string containing the content of the tweet.
+	- _ExtendedSimplifiedTweet-to-text_ map:  Maps each entry from an Optional\<ExtendedSimplifiedTweet\> instance to a string containing the content of the tweet.
 	- _Bigrams counting_: Transform the RDD into a (key, value) RDD of the form (bigram, 1).
 Eventually perform a reduce by key transformation to count the number of appearances of each bigram.
 	- _Key-value swapping:_ Swap the key and the value in the RDD for sorting purposes.
 	- _Key sorting_: Sort the RDD by key value (number of appearances).